Record

 Flexi disc

-In 1962, records that would become commonly referred to as flexi discs were introduced under the trademark of Soundsheet by the company Eva-Tone Soundsheets.
-This type of disk, also known as a phonosheet or Sonosheet, used a thin, flexible vinyl sheet to record and play back audio.
+In 1962, a record that would become commonly referred to as a flexi disc was introduced under the trademark of Soundsheet by the company Eva-Tone Soundsheets.
+This type of disk, also known as a phonosheet or sonosheet, used a thin, flexible vinyl sheet to record and play back audio.
 Due to their flexibility, they were packaged together with various mediums, such as magazines and music instruction books.